moderna/ma-image-resize-tool/README.md

     //   ./target/dir/image-en.jpg
     //   ./target/dir/image-de.jpg
     //
-    // You can also defines alisaes in the commandline with one or
+    // You can also define aliases in the commandline with one or
     // more "--alias name value" parameters (Example: --alias <language> en,de).
     //
     "aliases":